waltermblair/personal/_posts/2016-08-24-hw0:introduction.md

 really enjoy programming and have some science questions I'm interested in exploring.</p>
 <p>I have a lovely wife and two crazy dogs, and I'm going on my 7th year living on James Island which I really love.
 I look
 forwarding to getting to know all of you!<p>
+<p>A new favorite quote, at least on Mondays: "Nothing even convincing, much less exciting, has yet emerged from such efforts.
+I am persuaded that nothing will" --Frederick P. Brooks, Jr</p>